 - Labor Relations Specialists – Labor relations specialists in Missouri earn a median salary of $59,140.

 - Training and Development Specialists – Missouri’s training and development specialists earn a median salary of $56,440.
 The top 10% earn an average salary of $96,750.

 - Compensation, Benefits, and Job Analysis Specialists – Compensation, benefits, and job analysis specialists in Missouri earn a median salary of $58,900.

 - Human Resources Assistants – HR assistants in Missouri earn a median salary of $40,740, which is line with the national median salary of $40,390 for these professionals.

 Degree and Certification Programs for a Career in HR Management

-All senior-level and managerial human resources jobs require a college education in human resources, business administration or a related field.
+The majority of human resources jobs, including managers, specialists, and assistants, require a college education in human resources, business administration, or a related field.

-From employee relations managers and compensation managers, to training and development managers and training specialists, a career in human resources often begins with a bachelor’s or master’s degree.
+From employee relations managers and compensation managers to training and development managers and training specialists, a career in human resources usually begins with a bachelor’s or master’s degree.

 Bachelor’s Degrees in Human Resources